 1. Make a meal menu for the entire week:

 I like to start on Sunday night.
-Alone.
+Alon .
 When I can go through my pantry, skim through my cookbooks, and make my meal plan based on available ingredients in my pantry.
 Then I evaluate what I need to get from the store.
-It’s amazing the money you can save when you check your pantry ahead of time and make a plan.
+It’s It’sing the money you can save when you check your pantry ahead of time and make a plan.

 If you really hate meal planning and need some recipes based on ingredients you like try the Meal Planning app Real Plans here for $6 a month.